"""Ordinance Decision Tree Graph setup functions"""

 "answer as a dictionary in JSON format (not markdown).
 Your JSON "

-"'largest_wes_type' and 'explanation'.
-The value of the "
+"'largest_wes_type', 'explanation', and 'is_large'.
+The value of "

-"'largest_wes_type' key should be a string that labels the "
+"the 'largest_wes_type' key should be a string that labels the "

 "largest wind energy conversion system size **regulated by this "

-"containing a short explanation for your choice."
+"string containing a short explanation for your choice.
+The value "

 ),